aws/karpenter-provider-aws/website/content/en/preview/AWS/provisioning.md

       karpenter.sh/discovery: ${CLUSTER_NAME}
     securityGroupSelector:                    # required, when not using launchTemplate karpenter.sh/discovery: ${CLUSTER_NAME}
-    instanceProfile: MyInstanceProfile        # optional, if already set on controller Getting Started
+    instanceProfile: MyInstanceProfile        # optional, if already set in controller args
     launchTemplate: MyLaunchTemplate          # optional, see Launch Template documentation
     tags:
       InternalAccountingTag: 1234             # optional, add tags for your own use